In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 It is the space, above the grate and below the boiler shell, in which the fuel is actually burnt.
 The furnace is also called a firebox.

 It is a horizontal tube placed between the combustion chamber.
-The flue gases from the combustion chamber flow to the smokebox through the number of fire tubes.
-These fire pipes help in the exchange of heat from hot flue gases to water.
+The flue gases from the combustion chamber flow to the smokebox through many fire tubes.
+These fire pipes help exchange heat from hot flue gases to water.

 The fire hole is provided at the bottom of the combustion chamber to fire the fuel inside the furnace.